oshriyaa/Chinese_Language_Learning_Frontend_Flutter/README.md

 This particular project is the frontend of the Namaste China project which is bulit using Flutter framework.

-This project consists of built APIs for:

-Extracting data from database
-- Registering a user
-- User login, one time token generation
-- GET APIs to get user data, user interations such as favourite list, test results and more.
-- POST APIs to post user interations such as favourite list, test results user data and more.

-The API built is deployed using heroku.

-The applicaiton uses multiple plugins.

 <h3>The features of the mobile application are as follows:</h3>

  - <h4>Translated Dictionary</h4>